 Today, the Commission consists of ten members.
 These members include: four citizen members, who cannot be judges or attorneys, appointed by the Governor; two attorneys, each having practiced law for at least ten years in Colorado, appointed by the Governor; and two district court judges and two county court judges appointed by the Colorado Supreme Court.
 Appointments by the Governor require confirmation by the Colorado State Senate.
-While Commission members serve four-year terms without salary, they do receive reimbursement for actual and necessary expenses in their conduct of Commission business.
+While Commission members serve fouryear terms without salary, they do receive reimbursement for actual and necessary expenses in their conduct of Commission business.

-At the close of 2002, the Commission membership included:
+At the close of 2003, the Commission membership included:

 Member Home Town Category of Appointment

 Cindy Hull Bruner Brighton County Judge

 Phillip S. Figa Greenwood Village Attorney

 John M. Holcomb Denver Citizen

 C. Suzanne Mencer Littleton Citizen

+Martha Minot Durango County Judge

 Larry Naves Denver District Judge

 Michael J. Norton Englewood Attorney

 Ruth A. Steel Englewood Citizen

-Doug Tallman Cheyenne Wells County Judge
+Doug Tallman Cheyenne Wells District Judge

-William L. West Greeley District Judge

 Preston C. White Colorado Springs Citizen

-While the Commission operates independently, it is housed within the judicial branch of government.
+The Commission operates independently.
 Its procedural rules are approved by the Colorado Supreme Court and its operating budget is approved and provided by the Colorado State Legislature.